-ART 4430 2D Studio IV (3-3)
+ART 4430 2D Studio IV (3-5)

 Content and issues in two-dimensional media.
 Studio/seminar experiences focusing on the development of personal artistic expression.
+May be repeated for credit up to nine hours.
 Prerequisite: ART 3330.

-ART 4431 3D Studio IV (3-3)
+ART 4431 3D Studio IV (3-5)

 Content and issues in three-dimensional media.
 Studio/seminar experiences focusing on the development of personal artistic expression.
-Prerequisite: ART 3331.
+May be repeated for credit up to nine hours.
+Prerequisite: ART 3331

-ART 4435 Collaborative Studio (3-3)
+ART 4435 Collaborative Studio (3)

 An integrative art studio experience joining students from each concentration area.
 Thematic, supervised exploration of a chosen medium.
-May be repeated up to two times for credit (9 hours maximum.)
+May be repeated for credit up to nine hours.
 Prerequisite: Must have completed the third level of an art studio concentration or have approval of department chair.